2020 TimberTech Championship purse, winner’s share, prize money payout

 It's the 11th event of the new season, with 81 players taking on the Virginia stop.
 There is no cut.

-This tournament is played at The Old Course at Broken Sound in Boca Raton, Fla..
+This tournament is played at The Old Course at Broken Sound in Boca Raton, Fla.

 The TimberTech Championship will be played over three days from Friday through Sunday.